-Corporate and Administrative Services Pty Limited
+Corporate & Administrative Services Pty Limited

-The Group has appointed Corporate & Administrative Services Pty Limited, an entity in which Mr RD Millner has an indirect interest, to provide the Group with administration, company secretarial services and preparation of all financial accounts.
+The Group has appointed Corporate & Administrative Services Pty Limited (CAS), an entity in which Mr RD Millner and Mr TD Millner have an indirect interest, to provide the Group with administration, company secretarial services and preparation of all financial accounts.

-Administration and secretarial fees paid for services provided to the Parent and controlled entities for the year ended 30 June 2012 were \$122,100 (2011: \$119,405, including GST) and are at standard market rates.
+Fees paid to CAS for services provided to the Parent and controlled entities for the year to 30 June 2013 were \$122,100 (2012: \$122,100, including GST) and are at standard market rates.

-No administration fees were owed by the Group to Corporate & Administrative Services Pty Limited as at 30 June 2012.
+No administration fees were owed by the Group to CAS as at 30 June 2013.

-Services provided under contract through Corporate and Administrative Services Pty Limited
+1 Services provided under contract through Corporate & Administrative Services Pty Limited